Petavius (crater)

+Petavius is one of the largest craters of Lower (Early) Imbrian age.

 The most favorable time for viewing this feature through a telescope is when the Moon is only three days old.
 By the fourth day the crater is nearly devoid of shadow.

 70-cm radar images of this crater and its surroundings show that the region of the surface beyond the wide outer rampart of Petavius has a dark halo, characteristic of a smooth surface free of boulders.
 It is thought that this may have been created by radial outbursts during the original impact that swept the area clean.

 Petavius B to the north-northwest of Petavius has a small ray system that lies across the surface of Mare Fecunditatis.
 Due to these rays, Petavius B is mapped as part of the Copernican System.

 Satellite craters

 By convention these features are identified on lunar maps by placing the letter on the side of the crater midpoint that is closest to Petavius.